Designing a Course

 - Course content: What are the key themes that you want your students to understand and be able to apply by the end of the course?
 Also, what skills do you want them to gain?
 These should be articulated right from the start.

 - Classroom/tutorial/recitation/laboratory activities: What kinds of tasks would best support your students in learning this content?
-For example: traditional 'chalk & talk' lectures?
-Group presentations?
-Impromptu quizzes?
-Movies?
-Guest lecturers?
-Field trips?
-Just as there are fifty ways to leave your lover, so too are there many alternatives to the traditional lecture as a learning event.
+For example: traditional 'chalk and talk' lectures, group presentations, impromptu quizzes, movies, guest lecturers, or field trips?
+There are many alternatives to the traditional lecture as a learning event.

-- Keep Accessibility in Mind: Have you taken care to ensure your class website and instructional materials are accessible to students with hearing or visual impairments (for instance: closed captioning, using a website validator, and so on)?
-Did you select textbooks and articles available in formats for use with screen reading software?
+- Keep accessibility in mind: Have you taken care to ensure your class website and instructional materials are accessible to students with hearing or visual impairments (e.g., closed captioning, using a website validator, and so on)?
+Did you select textbooks and articles available in formats for use with screen-reading software?
 It is tremendously important to be proactive; plan in advance for the lead-time required for obtaining videos with high-quality captions.

 Outcomes, also sometimes referred to as objectives, are essentially what you want your students to know and be able to do by the end of your course.
 As with anything in life, it is a good idea to begin with the more fundamental outcomes that you want achieved before moving on to more complex tasks.
 Bloom's Taxonomy is often the tool used by faculty to develop their course outcomes.
 The table below summarizes this taxonomy: